 kdb+ runs on industry-standard 64-bit architectures running Linux, Windows, Solaris (SPARC and Intel), or Mac OS X.

-The kdb+tick module supports data streams from a data feed or other source of real-time data, and makes it available for immediate relational analysis.
-In addition, the data is logged so that, in case of a system failure, no data is lost.
+kdb+ supports data streams from a data feed or other source of real-time data, and makes it available for immediate relational analysis.
+In addition, the data can be logged so that, in case of a system failure, no data is lost.
 Periodically, the in-memory data is written to the historical database — a day's worth of real-time data can be written to the database in a few minutes.
-In fact, kdb+tick is so fast at managing real-time, in-memory, and stored data that some of our customers eliminate the traditional end of day where the database is taken off-line.
-Because of this, kdb+tick can be used for advanced applications such as global 24x7 trading.
+In fact, kdb+ is so fast at managing real-time, in-memory, and stored data that some of our customers eliminate the traditional end-of-day where the database is taken off-line.
+Because of this, kdb+ can be used for advanced applications requiring global 24x7 access.

 kdb+ has a very simple API, for easy connectivity to external graphical, reporting and legacy systems.
 There are interfaces to C/C++, Java, .Net, R, Matlab, Perl, Python and others.
 A WebSocket interface allows for a direct, bi-directional, full-duplex connection between a browser and an application, particularly useful for high-performance browser-based applications, such as visualizing real-time data. kdb+ also supports ODBC and JDBC to help with migrating data between kdb+ and traditional databases or applications like Excel.

 - 11. Are there any benchmarks for kdb+?

 The Securities Technology Analysis Center has a tick database benchmark, the STAC-M3.
 This has been run using kdb+ and typical queries on the equivalent of one year's New York Stock Exchange TAQ data, and various hardware platforms.
 This series of benchmarks enables users and vendors to compare the performance of their database solutions against audited, third-party measurements.

 Kx provides a free trial version of kdb+ which you can find on our website.